OBJECTIVES OF THE POLICY

 j. keeping all personal information secure;

-k. only transferring personal information outside the EU in circumstances where it can be adequately protected;
+k. only transferring personal information outside the UK in circumstances where it can be adequately protected;

 l. the application of the various exemptions allowable by data protection legislation;

 m. where appropriate, identifying internal and external stakeholders and the degree to which these stakeholders are involved in the governance of the company